iftechfoundation/ifarchive-unbox/README.md

 docker-compose up --build
 ```

-See the [options.json](./options.json.md) documentation for configuation details
+See the [options.json](./options.json.md) documentation for configuration details